simonharnqvist/bpp-msci-workflow/README.md

 9. Generates Slurm-compatible scripts to run BP&P

 If you are planning to use it on a system without Slurm, you can easily change the target files in `Snakefile` to just produce the PHYLIP and the control files, and make your own bash scripts to run BP&P with them.

+The pipeline is not actively maintained, but if you do find any bugs, please report them by opening an 'issue' on GitHub.

 ## Dependencies ##
 This workflow requires [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) as well as [mamba](https://github.com/mamba-org/mamba).
 Please see their respective websites to install them.
 In spite of what mamba maintainers warn, I've found that mamba can be installed safely in a conda environment other than base, which is helpful if you are on a managed system.